Skip to Content (Press Enter) Skip to Footer (Press Enter)

 According to the AARP, while 85 percent of adults over 45 say they are comfortable talking about death and dying, seven in ten say they avoid the topic.
 While the AARP survey showed many concerns around end-of-life planning and death and dying, few people had taken action to write up their wishes in a will or a living will.

-The group suggests before you talk about your end-of-life wishes, you prepare for the conversation by considering these three things:
+The group suggests before you talk about funeral planning, you prepare for the conversation by considering these three things:

 • What do I need to think about or do before the talk?